Date Rape (song): Background

 Although "Date Rape" is one of Sublime's most popular songs, it barely made it on their first CD.
 Nowell and the other members of the band thought of it as one of their worst songs, often being reluctant to play it during live shows when fans screamed out requests for it.

 Music video

-Pornographic actor Ron Jeremy stars in the "Date Rape" music video.
+Pornographic actor Ron Jeremy cameos in the "Date Rape" music video.
 Jeremy plays both the judge at the rape trial and the "large inmate" who rapes the man who sexually assaulted the female protagonist of the song.

 Legacy

 The song was covered by Fishbone (whom Sublime cited as an influence) on both the 2005 Sublime tribute album Look at All the Love We Found and Fishbone's own 2006 album Still Stuck in Your Throat.
 The cover's video was directed by Renee Tod and Josh Fischel (of the band Bargain Music), the latter of which is the director of the Sublime documentary Stories, Tales, Lies & Exaggerations.

 "Date Rape" is also featured in the soundtrack for the video game BMX XXX.